 The capsule is made from a biodegradable polymer and stainless steel components.
 The capsule’s needle is attached to a compressed spring held in place by a disk composed of sugar; the water in the stomach dissolves the sugar disk, which then releases the spring and injects the needle into the stomach wall.

 The needle comprises nearly 100 % compressed, freeze-dried insulin, and the shaft of the needle that does not enter the stomach wall is made from a biodegradable material.

-The stomach wall containing no pain receptors, patients would not be able to feel the injection piercing, according to the researchers.
-Moreover, the capsule system has been designed in such a way that it can orient itself in a way that would allow the needle to be in contact with the stomach lining, no matter how the capsule lands in the stomach.
+According to the researchers, the stomach wall contains no pain receptors; patients would not be able to feel the injection piercing.
+Moreover, the capsule system has been designed to orient itself in a way that would allow the needle to be in contact with the stomach lining, no matter how the capsule lands in the stomach.

 As soon as you take it, you want the system to self-right so that you can ensure contact with the tissue. – As per Traverso